 2. Confession is repentance "spoken."
 It is the wrongdoer communicating to the offended person, "I am wrong."

 If repentance is not communicated in some way, how can it be known there was repentance at all?
-How do we know the offence has been "owned" by the offender, and the offender is now "saying the same thing" about the offence as the victim?
+How do we know the offense has been "owned" by the offender, and the offender is now "saying the same thing" about the offense as the victim?

 In some way, the genuineness of the heart is linked with the expression of the mouth.
 Without the heart, what we say with the mouth lacks authenticity; without the mouth, what we believe with the heart lacks substance.
 We observe this heart-mouth link in texts such as Romans 10:9-10.